-Appendices related to a boundary change to expand the New Montgomery-Second Street Conservation District to include an additional twenty-six (26) properties, and to change name to the New Montgomery-Mission-Second Street Conservation District.
+District to include an additional twenty-six (26) properties, and to change name to the New Montgomery-Mission-Second Street Conservation District.

-The Historic Preservation Commission, at a duly noticed public hearing on June 6, 2012, recommends adoption of the Planning Code amendments to Article 11 related to expansion of the New Montgomery-Second Street Conservation District to include an additional twenty-six properties and to change the name to the New Montgomery-Mission-Second Street Conservation District.
+The Historic Preservation Commission, at a duly noticed public hearing on June 6, 2012, recommends adoption of Planning Code amendments to Article 11 related to the designation of twenty-seven (27) properties and change of designation of three (3) properties, based on the following:

-The HPC finds that the proposed Boundary Change advances the basic principles of the Downtown Plan and reinforces the unique sense of place provided in the downtown area; and
+The HPC finds that designation of the subject properties advance the basic principles of the Downtown Plan and reinforce the unique sense of place provided in the downtown area; and

-- 1. The Historic Preservation Commission reviewed the supporting documentation for the New Montgomery-Mission-Second District and finds that the expanded district appears to contain substantial concentrations of Significant and Contributory Buildings that together create a subarea of special architectural and aesthetic importance to meet the eligibility requirements of Section 1103 of the Planning Code and warrants consideration for Article 11 designation. - 2.
+- 1. The Historic Preservation Commission reviewed the supporting documentation for the subject properties and finds that the properties appear to exhibit strong architectural significance, individually or as contributors to the larger historic context identified with the Plan Area and with the Conservation District, and meet the eligibility requirements of Sections 1102 and 1006 of the Planning Code and warrants consideration for Article 11 designation; and, - 2.
 The supporting documentation was reviewed by the Historic Preservation Commission and has been determined to be accurate and adequate for the purposes of this hearing.
-Kelley & VerPlanck Historical Resources Consulting and Carey & Company prepared supporting documentation in accordance with Resolution 527 and in conformance with the requirements of Article 11 of the Planning Code. - 3.
-The HPC finds that the proposed expanded area contains some notable buildings and relates strongly to the context of the District and strengthens its overall historic character; and, - 4.
-The properties in the proposed expansion advance the basic principles of the Downtown Plan and reinforce the unique sense of place provided by the Conservation District. - 5.
-The boundaries and the list of contributing and non-contributing buildings, as identified in the documentation, should be considered for preservation under the proposed Conservation District Boundary Change designation as the New Montgomery-Mission-Second (NMMS) Conservation District as they appear to relate to the district's historical significance and to retain historical integrity. - 6.
+Kelley & VerPlanck Historical Resources Consulting and Carey & Company prepared supporting documentation in accordance with Resolution 527 and in conformance with the requirements of Article 11 of the Planning Code; and, - 3.
+The HPC finds that the subject properties include notable buildings that should be considered for preservation under the proposed Article 11 designation as they appear to relate to the area's historical significance and to retain historical integrity; and, - 4.
+The properties in the proposed expansion advance the basic principles of the Downtown Plan and reinforce the unique sense of place provided by the Conservation District; and, - 5.
+The HPC recommends that proposed Planning Code amendments to Article 11 be modified to change the designation for 133 Second Street (3721/051) from Category IV (Contributing) to Category I (Signficant); and, - 6.
 All proposed alterations to exterior features of Significant or Contributory buildings or any buildings within a Conservation District shall be subject to review and approval by the Historic Preservation Commission, or as delegated to Planning Department staff by HPC Motion No. 0122, in accordance with Sections 1111 through 1111.6 of the Planning Code and Section 4.135 of the City Charter. - 7.
-The proposed boundary change will not require specific amendment of the General Plan and will promote the following relevant objectives and policies:
+The proposed designations will not require specific amendment of the General Plan and will promote the following relevant objectives and policies: